 Making an offer and application

-Your next step is to contact your branch as quickly as possible who will confirm any details or requirements and provisionally agree these with you ‘subject to contract’.
-All prospective tenancies are between the applicant(s) and the landlord(s) and the provisional details will include the rent payable, tenancy deposit due, planned start date, duration of the letting and any special requests or terms together with brief details of your, and all joint applicants application for the landlord’s initial approval subject to your, and all joint applicants, satisfactory references.
-On making your application, you will also need to make payment of the Holding Application Fees - which are non-refundable if you subsequently decide to withdraw from the letting and are subject to the terms and conditions of the holding application receipt.
+Your next step is to contact your branch as quickly as possible and submit your application form.
+This will include details of your requirements and provisional details of the prospective tenancy.
+All prospective tenancies are between the applicant(s) with joint and several liability and the landlord(s) and the provisional details will include the rent payable, tenancy deposit, planned start date, duration of the letting and any other requests or terms together with details of all joint applicants.

 Submitting your references

 Now its time to complete your online reference application form and your references will then be taken up by a credit reference agency.
 You will need to have to hand the details of your current employer, and landlord, any former employer and landlord over the last 3 years together with the contact details of your personal referee.
 IMPORTANT: All applications including any guarantor applications are subject to a credit check being undertaken - so please advise us before your application if you have any adverse credit as this cannot be retrospectively disclosed to us after your application has been taken.
-Your, and all joint tenants, fully completed reference application is required within 7 days of payment of your holding application fee in accordance with our holding application terms and conditions.
+Your, and all joint tenants, fully completed reference application is required before the Deadline for Agreement Date in accordance with the Holding Deposit terms and conditions.

 If you require a guarantor

 You may propose a guarantor to be considered if you are unable to fully meet the referencing criteria including your rental liabilities.
 IMPORTANT: You will need to discuss your guarantor requirements with your branch BEFORE your application to assess suitability for the property you wish to make application.
-Guarantors must be UK residents and will be required to complete an online reference application and to sign a guarantee and the tenancy agreement.
+Guarantors must be UK residents 18 years of age or over and will be required to complete an online reference application and to sign a guarantee and the tenancy agreement.

 Commencement of tenancies

-Once we have received satisfactory references, you (and your guarantor) identity and residency documents and you have successfully completed your application for tenancy, your branch will normally arrange to meet with you and your landlord before the proposed commencement of tenancy for you to sign the tenancy agreement (and guarantee agreements) and any other tenancy documentation.
+Once we have received satisfactory references, you (and your guarantor if applicable) identity and residency documents and you have successfully completed all the requirements for your application for tenancy, we will normally arrange to meet with you, and your landlord, before the proposed commencement of tenancy for you to sign the tenancy agreement (and guarantee agreements) and any other tenancy documentation at our offices.